 ACR-HR should not be used when the reference sequences are fair, poor or bad quality.
 The problem is that the range of DV ’excellent’ quality diminishes.
 For example, if the reference video quality is poor on the ACR scale, then DV must be 3 or greater.

-7.6 Unacceptable Changes to the Methods
+7.6 Discouraged Changes to the Methods

 The following acceptable changes have been evaluated systematically.
-These modifications are not allowed.
+These modifications are discouraged.
+However, these changes are allowed.

 7.6.1 Do Not Increase the Number of Levels